-S. 369 would declare per se illegal under an antitrust law, the Clayton Act, socalled "reverse-payment" settlements in patent infringement lawsuits between brand name drug manufacturers, who own or license the patents, and generic drug manufacturers, who are alleged to infringe the patents.
-These lawsuits follow the generic drug manufacturers' filings of Abbreviated New Drug Applications with the Food and Drug Administration for approval to market generic versions of the brand name drug products pursuant to the Hatch-Waxman Act.
-These lawsuits typically are filed either by the brand name manufacturer under 35 U.S.C. § 271(e)(2), or by the generic drug manufacturer as a declaratory judgment action under Section 271(e)(5), before the generic drug manufacturer begins to sell the generic version.
+The Patent Settlement Agreement Provisions in H.R.
+4899 would establish a rebuttable presumption that certain patent settlement agreements-so-called "reverse-payment" settlements in patent infringement lawsuits between brand name drug manufacturers, who own or license the patents, and generic drug manufacturers-are illegal under the Federal Trade Commission Act ("FTC Act").
+These settlements arise in the lawsuits that follow the generic drug manufacturers' filings of Abbreviated New Drug Applications ("ANDA") with the Food and Drug Administration ("FDA") for approval to market generic versions of brand name drug products pursuant to the Hatch-Waxman Act.
+These lawsuits typically are filed either by the brand name manufacturer under 35 U.S.C. § 271(e)(2), or by the generic drug manufacturer as a declaratory judgment action under Section 271(e)(5), before the generic drug manufacturer begins to sell the generic version.2

-Specifically, Section 3(a) of S. 369 would prohibit as an automatic, per se antitrust law violation a settlement of such an action where the generic drug manufacturer receives anything of value, agrees not to conduct R&D, and agrees not to manufacture, market, or sell the generic drug product for any period of time.
-(Proposed 15 U.S.C. § 29(a).)
-The sole exception would be where the brand name manufacturer gives the generic manufacturer only the right to market the generic version before the expiration of the patent that is the basis for the infringement claim.
-(Proposed 15 U.S.C. § 29(b).)
-In addition, the bill would permit the Federal Trade Commission to promulgate rules, under the administrative rule-making process, exempting certain agreements from per se illegality, if the FTC were to find that an agreement is in "furtherance of market competition and for the benefit of consumers."
-(S. 369 Sec.
-3(b).)
+Specifically, Section 4202(a)(2)(A) of H.R.
+4899 would establish a presumption that a settlement of such an action where the generic drug manufacturer receives anything of value, agrees to limit or not to conduct R&D, or agrees to limit or not to manufacture, market, or sell the generic drug product for any period of time, violates the FTC Act.
+(Proposed 15 U.S.C. § 44(a).)
+The only exceptions would be where the brand name manufacturer gives the generic manufacturer only the right to market the generic version before the expiration of the patent that is the basis for the infringement claim or before the expiration of any other patent or exclusivity that would prevent the marketing of the generic drug.
+(Proposed 15 U.S.C. § 44(b).)
+The presumption is rebuttable, but only if the parties to the agreement demonstrate by clear and convincing evidence that the procompetitive benefits of the agreement outweigh its anticompetitive effect.3